danielPoloWork/EURIS-academy2022-internship-projectConcordiaPart9/src/resources/documents/apis/tablet/tablet.api-get-tasks-HIGH-priority-given-uuidMember.md

 # Tablet

-## Get all Tasks with MEDIUM priority a Member is assigned to
+## Get all Tasks with HIGH priority a Member is assigned to

-GET /api/tablet/priority/medium/{uuidMember}
+GET /api/tablet/priority/high/{uuidMember}

-Get all Tasks with MEDIUM priority given a Member uuid
+Get all Tasks with HIGH priority given a Member uuid

 **Request**